websights

 Cloud-optimized solvers make it possible to run transient CFD simulations in a fraction of the time taken by traditional CAE.
 For example, a full transient simulation for a centrifugal pump with a mesh size of nearly 0.6 million cells takes under 20 minutes.
 The same simulation in traditional CFD tools would take at least 12 hours.

 To establish the accuracy and reliability of the transient solution, we have validated the solver against a range of standard benchmarks.
 The chart shows the comparison of power vs. flow rate for a centrifugal pump.
-The results from the transient analysis are a very close match with the experimental results, far closer than the steady-state MRF method.
+The results from the transient analysis are a very close match with the experimental results.
 Also, a mesh independence study for this case resulted in a model size of about 0.6 million cells and a full transient run for one flow rate took just 18 minutes to complete.

 CFD transient solver results chart showing accuracy of the SimScale transient solver compared to steady state and experimental results.